MariusKras/CreditDefaultRisk/README.md

 4) Develop a well-performing classification model.
 5) Create and deploy a containerized API endpoint on the cloud.

-I am aiming for a high-scoring model, using as many features as needed while removing those that may add noise or lead to overfitting.
+I am aiming for a high-scoring model, using as many features as needed while removing those that would lead to overfitting.
 Alternatively, I could use the least number of features that still achieve good performance, which may align better with practical business implementations.
-I will balance the classes and use ROC-AUC as the primary evaluation metric.
+Reducing the number of inputs is important, as collecting and maintaining certain types of information can be costly.

 ## Insights Based on EDA